inareshmatta/iSkillMatta-Private-VOICE_RAGAI/README.md

 - Built with Streamlit
 - Powered by DeepSeek and Gemma language models
 - Uses FAISS for vector search
-- Speech recognition powered by Google Speech API
+- Optional speech features powered by Google APIs